 Get more out of your salad dressing

-A leafy green salad just wouldn’t be complete without a delicious, fresh dressing that adds flavour and brings the ingredients together.
-But did you know that the humble dressing is a home chef’s hidden secret that can help dress up far more than just your salad?
+A leafy green salad just wouldn’t be complete without a delicious dressing that adds flavour and brings the ingredients together.
+But did you know the humble salad dressing is a home chef’s secret ingredient that can help dress up far more than just salad?

 The Babylonians were first to use herbs, oils and vinegars to flavour their greens, over 2000 years ago.
-Today, this popular condiment is found in almost every Australian fridge and is worth over $67 million annually to the Australia economy.
-To help you make the most of the dressings you have in your own fridge, Birch & Waite have shared some clever ideas to add some extra pizzazz to your meats, meals and snacks.
+Today, this popular condiment is found in almost every Australian fridge and is worth over $67 million annually to the Australian economy.
+To help you make the most of the salad dressing you have in your own fridge, Birch & Waite has shared some clever ideas to add some extra pizzazz to your meats, meals and snacks.

 Birch & Waite’s 7 easy alternative uses for salad dressings: